willkrakow/gatsby-portfolio/README.md

   William Krakow | Portfolio
 </h1>

-Hi there!
-I'm Will, and this is the repo for [my portfolio site](https://williamkrakow.dev/).
-Feel free to browse around and judge me.
+This is the repo for [my portfolio](https://williamkrakow.dev/).
+Feel free to browse around.
 Just don't fork this repo.
 That's creepy.